-No entry forms or fees are required for the events.
+No fees are required for the events.
 Competitors enter at the Secretary’s Tent 30 minutes before each event.
 Several events have classifications for younger competitors.

 The Chieftain of the Games and his party traditionally arrive around 2.30pm and are attended by a Regimental Guard of Honour.

 At certain intervals throughout the day, the Pipe Bands parade around the perimeter track and this is always a great spectacle.